How to tackle soaring SaaS inflation rates

 As part of your software negotiations, you should request that any auto-renewal clauses are removed from your contract.
 In almost all cases, the vendor will comply, however if they don’t then you should ask that they include a clause requiring them to contact you 90 days ahead of the renewal date, in writing, to remind you of your upcoming renewal.

-Secure the best possible pricing with Vertice
+Secure the best possible deal on every contract

 One of the biggest challenges for any SaaS buyer is the overwhelming lack of pricing transparency in the market.
 In fact, with as many as 55% of vendors obscuring their pricing, you are often left with no frame of reference, making it incredibly difficult to leverage the best possible cost.